reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 url: nodejs-feature-flag-launchdarkly-react
 ---

-We often see various web apps release new experimental features directly in the production UI to test whether their users like those feature or not.
-It gives them a lot of exposure to understand the needs of a variety of users and gather feedback around it.
+We often see various web apps release new experimental features directly in the production UI to test whether their users like those features or not.
+These features get exposure to a variety of users and the developers can gather feedback around those features without rolling it out to everybody.

 Rolling out features slowly to more and more users also allows to catch any performance glitches early.
 If any issue comes up, then they roll back that particular feature without any downtime.

 In this article, we'll discuss the concept of feature flags to manage our frontend features dynamically at runtime.
 We will use LaunchDarkly as a feature management platform, which allows us to managing our features in a UI by defining targeting rules.
+We will connect to LaunchDarkly directly from a React web app.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/nodejs-react-feature-flag-launchdarkly" %}}